jsusm/bright/README.md

 # Bright
 A CLI utility written in pure C for increasing and decreasing screen brightness on a logarithmic scale, using the `brightnessctl` command.

+This is particularly useful for creating keybindings in window managers.

 ## Requirements

 This program uses the `brightnessctl` command.
 If you don't have it installed, or if it doesn't work with your hardware, this program will not work on your machine.